1. Manet's early years

 Manet was not academic: at school he achieved average grades in everything except art and gymnastics.

-This displeased his father, who wanted his eldest son to follow him into the law.
+This displeased his father, Auguste Manet (1797-1862), who wanted his eldest son to follow him into the law.

-Manet’s artistic desires were instead encouraged by his mother, with whom he was very close, and his maternal uncle, Édmond Fournier (who often took Manet and his best friend, Antonin Proust, to the Louvre).
+Manet’s artistic desires were instead encouraged by his mother, Eugénie-Désirée Manet (1811-1885), and his maternal uncle, Édmond Fournier (who often took Manet and his best friend, Antonin Proust, to the Louvre).

 Manet’s refusal to study law led to arguments with his father and, eventually, a compromise by which it was agreed that Manet would become a naval officer.

-But the 16 year-old Manet failed the exams and ended up on a merchant ship, called Havre et Guadeloupe, bound for Rio de Janeiro (8 December 1848 to 13 June 1849).
+But the 16 year-old Manet failed his naval college entrance exams and ended up on a merchant ship, called Havre et Guadeloupe, bound for Rio de Janeiro (the voyage lasted from 8 December 1848 to 13 June 1849).
 The idea was that Manet would study for his re-sits on board.

 The crossing was eventful.
 Manet was tossed around the ship during storms; spent days watching the water and the clouds; engaged in a maritime ritual for sailors passing the equator for the first time; went to the Rio carnival; was bitten by a snake; drew caricatures (which the ship's captain used as Christmas presents); and gave the crew painting lessons.
 He also resolved not to be a sailor.